tus/tus-resumable-upload-protocol/protocol.md

 This extension can be used to concatenate multiple uploads into a single one enabling Clients to perform parallel uploads and uploading non-contiguous chunks.
-If the Server supports this extension it MUST be announced by adding the `concatenation` element to the `Tus-Extension` header.
+If the Server supports this extension it MUST add `concatenation` to the `Tus-Extension` header.

 A partial upload is an upload which represents a chunk of a file.
 It is constructed by including the `Upload-Concat: partial` header when creating a new